 On consolidation, revenue and costs are translated at the average exchange rates for the period.
 The Group is exposed to movements in the Pound Sterling exchange rate, principally from work carried out with customers that transact in US Dollars, Euros, Australian Dollars and Chinese Renminbi.
 Compared to the prior period, the average value of the Pound Sterling weakened by 3% against the US Dollar, 3% against the Euro, 2% against the Australian Dollar and 2% the Chinese Renminbi.
-Had the prior period results been translated at current period exchange rates, revenue from continuing operations would have been £1.6m (1%) lower, underlying operating profit would have been £0.1m (9%) lower and underlying profit before tax would have been £0.1m (3%) lower.
+Had the prior period results been translated at current period exchange rates, revenue from continuing operations would have been £1.6m (1%) lower, underlying operating profit would have been £0.1m (3%) lower.